- 1946-2015 (Creation)

 Scope and content

 Papers and architectural drawings created by Roman Pavlyshyn in the course of his career.
 Includes student work, work created while employed by Karl Langer and the Queensland Works Department as well as work created in private practice.
 This includes a large number of projects for the Ukrainian community, including ecclesiastical and private commissions.
-The papers also include private papers, photographs, a few publications and a work of art by Irene Amos.
+The papers also include private papers, photographs (174 photographs, 26 negatives), a few publications and a work of art by Irene Amos.

 Appraisal, destruction and scheduling